rfennell/AzurePipelines/Extensions/XplatGenerateReleaseNotes/readme.md

 What is done behind the scenes is that each line of the template is evaluated as a line of Node.JS in turn, the in memory versions of the objects are used to provide the runtime values.
 The available objects to get data from at runtime are

-* $release – the release details returned by the REST call Get Release Details of the release that the task was triggered for (only available for release based usage of the task)
+* releaseDetails – the release details returned by the REST call Get Release Details of the release that the task was triggered for.
+* compareReleaseDetails - the release that the REST call is using to comapre against
-* $widetail – the details of a given work item inside the loop returned by the REST call Get Work Item (within the @@WILOOP@@@ block)
+* widetail – the details of a given work item inside the loop returned by the REST call Get Work Item (within the @@WILOOP@@@ block)
-* $csdetail – the details of a given changeset/commit inside the loop by the REST call to Changes or Commit depending on whether it is a GIT or TFVC based build (within the @@CSLOOP@@@ block)
+* csdetail – the details of a given changeset/commit inside the loop by the REST call to Changes or Commit depending on whether it is a GIT or TFVC based build (within the @@CSLOOP@@@ block)

 There are [sample templates](https://github.com/rfennell/vNextBuild/tree/master/SampleTemplates) that just produce basic releases notes and dumps out all the available fields (to help you find all the available options) for both builds and releases